ossrs/srs-docs/src/pages/faq.md

 <a name='latency'></a>

 ### [Latency](#latency)
-* `Latency`: Questions about how to reduce latency, how to do low-latency live streaming, and how much latency WebRTC has.
+* `Latency`: How to reduce latency, how to do low-latency live streaming, and how much latency WebRTC has.
   > 1. Live streaming latency is generally 1 to 3 seconds, WebRTC latency is around 100ms, why is the latency of the self-built environment so high?
   > 1. The most common reason for high latency is using the VLC player, which has a latency of tens of seconds.
 Please switch to the SRS H5 player.
   > 1. Latency is related to each link, not just SRS reducing latency.
 It is also related to the push tool (FFmpeg/OBS) and the player.
 Please refer to [Realtime](/docs/v4/doc/sample-realtime) and follow the steps to set up a low-latency environment.
 Don't start with your own fancy operations, just follow the documentation.
   > 1. If you still find high latency after following the steps, how to troubleshoot?
 Please refer to [#2742](https://github.com/ossrs/srs/issues/2742)
-* `HLS Latency`: About the latency of HLS.
+* `HLS Latency`: How to reduce the latency of HLS.
   > 1. HLS has a large delay, and it takes a long time to watch after switching content.
 How to reduce HLS latency?
 Refer to the [link](https://video.stackexchange.com/a/36923/42693).
   > 1. How to config SRS for [HLS Latency](/docs/v6/doc/hls#hls-low-latency)
-* `Benchmark`: Measuring and testing latency.
+* `Benchmark`: How to benchmark and testing latency.
   > 1. How to measure and optimize live streaming latency, latency in different stages and protocols, how to improve and measure latency, refer to this [link](https://stackoverflow.com/a/70402476/17679565).

 <a name='performance'></a> <a name='memory'></a>

 ### [Performance](#performance) and [Memory](#memory)
-* `Performance`: About performance optimization, concurrency, stress testing, memory leaks, and wild pointers
+* `Performance`: How to do performance optimization, concurrency, stress testing, and memory leaks
   > 1. Performance is a comprehensive topic, including the quality of the project, the capacity and concurrency it supports, how to optimize performance, and even memory issues, such as memory leaks (leading to reduced performance), out-of-bounds and wild pointer problems.
   > 1. If you need to understand the concurrency of SRS, you must divide it into separate concurrency for live streaming and WebRTC.
 Live streaming can use [srs-bench](https://github.com/ossrs/srs-bench), and WebRTC can use the [feature/rtc](https://github.com/ossrs/srs-bench/tree/feature/rtc) branch for stress testing to obtain the concurrency supported by your hardware and software environment under specific bitrates, latency, and business characteristics.
   > 1. SRS also provides official concurrency data, which can be found in [Performance](https://github.com/ossrs/srs/blob/4.0release/trunk/doc/PERFORMANCE.md#performance).
 It also explains how to measure this concurrency, the conditions under which the data is obtained, and specific optimization code.